Scille/parsec-cloud/docs/userguide/new_user.rst

     :align: center
     :alt: User claim process

-That's it !
+That's it!
 The invitee user's Parsec client has been configured and is ready to log in.

 .. note::